Lane Kenworthy, The Good Society

 Affluence

 Figure 2 shows GDP per capita in each of the rich longstanding-democratic nations.
-Switzerland, the United States, Norway, Denmark, and the Netherlands stand out at the high end.
+Norway, Switzerland, the United States, the Netherlands, and Denmark stand out at the high end.
 (Ireland does too, but it isn’t shown in the chart because its GDP is artificially boosted by its tax haven status.)
-For context, the world average is about $20,000 per person.15
+For context, the world average is about $20,000 per person.

 Figure 2.
 GDP per capita

-A good measure of liberal democratic political institutions is the Varieties of Democracy (V-Dem) project’s liberal democracy index.16 V-Dem uses expert judgment, cross-checked with country specialists, to assign scores to each nation on eight components of liberal democracy: share of adult citizens who have the right to vote, executive and legislature are elected, elections are free and fair, freedom of expression, freedom of association, legislative constraints on the executive, judicial constraints on the executive, and individual liberties and equality before the law.
+The best measure of democratic political institutions is the Varieties of Democracy (V-Dem) project’s liberal democracy index.16 V-Dem uses expert judgment to assign scores to each nation on eight components of liberal democracy: share of adult citizens who have the right to vote, executive and legislature are elected, elections are free and fair, freedom of expression, freedom of association, legislative constraints on the executive, judicial constraints on the executive, and individual liberties and equality before the law.
 These scores are aggregated, yielding an overall liberal democracy score on a scale of 0 to 1.
 V-Dem has scores for every country in the world from 1789 to the present.

 Figure 3 shows these liberal democracy scores.
-Denmark, Sweden, Switzerland, and Norway top the list, followed by Germany, Finland, Belgium, and New Zealand.
+Denmark, Sweden, Switzerland, and Norway top the list, followed by Germany, Finland, Belgium, and New Zealand.17

 Figure 3.
 Liberal democracy

 Average over 2015 to 2024 (excluding the Covid pandemic years 2020-22).
 Scale: 0 to 1.
 Aggregated from country scores on eight criteria: share of adult citizens who have the right to vote, executive and legislature are elected, elections are free and fair, freedom of expression, freedom of association, legislative constraints on the executive, judicial constraints on the executive, individual liberties and equality before the law.
+The horizontal axis doesn’t begin at zero.
 Data source: Varieties of Democracy (V-Dem), via Our World in Data, “Liberal democracy index.”

 Personal freedom

-The Cato Institute and the Fraser Institute compile country scores on a scale of 0 to 10 for various components of personal freedom.17 The measure I use here includes eight: rule of law, freedom of movement, religious freedom, freedom of association, freedom of expression and information, freedom of identity and relationships, legal system and property rights, and limited economic regulation.
-These scores are averaged to create a personal freedom index.
+The Cato Institute and the Fraser Institute compile country scores on a scale of 0 to 10 for various components of personal freedom.18 The measure I use here includes eight: rule of law, freedom of movement, religious freedom, freedom of association, freedom of expression and information, freedom of identity and relationships, legal system and property rights, and limited economic regulation.

-As we see in figure 4, the nations with the highest levels of personal freedom according to this measure are New Zealand, Switzerland, Denmark, Finland, Sweden, and Norway.
+As we see in figure 4, the nations with the highest levels of personal freedom according to this measure are New Zealand, Switzerland, Denmark, Finland, Sweden, and Norway.19

 Figure 4.
 Personal freedom

 Average over 2015 to 2023 (excluding the Covid pandemic years 2020-22).
 Scale: 0 to 10.
-Average score for eight elements of freedom: rule of law, freedom of movement, religious freedom, freedom of association, freedom of expression and information, freedom of identity and relationships, legal system and property rights, and limited economic regulation.
+Average country scores for eight elements of freedom: rule of law, freedom of movement, religious freedom, freedom of association, freedom of expression and information, freedom of identity and relationships, legal system and property rights, and limited economic regulation.
+The horizontal axis doesn’t begin at zero.
 Data source: Ian Vásquez, Matthew D. Mitchell, Ryan Murphy, and Guillermina Sutter Schneider, The Human Freedom Index 2025, Cato Institute and Fraser Institute, 2025.

 Security

-I construct an indicator of security that has four components.
-Two are measures of physical security: the homicide rate and the share of the population answering yes to the question “Do you feel safe walking alone at night in the city or area where you live?”18 The other two are measures of economic security: the share of households that don’t experience a large income decline from one year to the next19 and a modest inflation rate.20 Each of the four is scored on a scale of 0 to 100, with higher scores corresponding to greater security.
-The security indicator is an average of the four scores.
+I construct an indicator of security that has five components.
+Two are measures of physical security: the homicide rate and the share of the population answering yes to the question “Do you feel safe walking alone at night in the city or area where you live?”20 The third is the share of people who respond yes to the question “If you were in trouble, do you have relatives or friends you can count on to help you whenever you need them, or not?”
+The fourth and fifth are measures of economic security: the share of households that don’t experience a large income decline from one year to the next and a modest inflation rate.21 Each of the five is scored on a scale of 0 to 100, with higher scores corresponding to greater security.
+The security indicator is an average of the five scores.

-As we see in figure 5, the rich democracies that do best on security according to this measure are Switzerland, Denmark, Finland, Japan, and Norway.
+As we see in figure 5, the rich democracies that do best on security according to this measure are Switzerland, Denmark, Finland, Norway, and Japan.22

 Figure 5.
 Security

-Average score on four items, each of which is on a scale of 0 to 100.
+Average country scores on five items, each of which is on a scale of 0 to 100.
 Item 1: Homicide rate.
 Rescaled so a lower rate has a higher score.
 Average over 2015 to 2023.
 Data source: Ian Vásquez, Matthew D. Mitchell, Ryan Murphy, and Guillermina Sutter Schneider, The Human Freedom Index 2025, Cato Institute and Fraser Institute, 2025.
 Item 2: Share of adults responding yes to the question “Do you feel safe walking alone at night in the city or area where you live?”
-2024.
+Average over 2016 to 2025.
 Data source: Gallup World Poll.
-Item 3: Share of households not experiencing a year-to-year income decrease of 25% or more.
+Item 3: Share of adults responding yes to the question “If you were in trouble, do you have relatives or friends you can count on to help you whenever you need them, or not?”
+Average over 2015 to 2024.
+Data source: Gallup World Poll.
+Item 4: Share of households not experiencing a year-to-year income decrease of 25% or more.
 Average over the two-year periods between 1985 and 2015.
 Excludes households that enter retirement between one year and the next.
 Data source: Jacob S. Hacker, “Economic Security,” in For Good Measure: Advancing Research on Well-Being Metrics beyond GDP, edited by Joseph E. Stiglitz, Jean-Paul Fitoussi, and Martine Durand, OECD, 2018, table 8.4, using data from the ECHP, EU-SILC, CPS, and CNEF (BHPS, SOEP, HILDA, KLIPS, SHP, SLID).
 Data are missing for Japan and New Zealand; the average value for the other nations is substituted for both.
-Item 4: Modest inflation over the years 2015-2024.
+Item 5: Modest inflation over the years 2015-2024.
 Score is 100 if the inflation rate is below 3% in all years.
 Five points are subtracted for each year in which inflation is 3% to 7.9%.
 Ten points are subtracted for each year in which inflation is 8% or higher.
 Data source: OECD Data Explorer, “Consumer price indices (CPIs, HICPs), COICOP 1999.”
+The horizontal axis doesn’t begin at zero.

 Standard of living of the least well-off